 How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Hiring a developmental editor can feel like a leap of faith.
-You may be paying a lot before you know whether the feedback will be clear, honest, and useful enough to guide your next revision.
+You are making a serious investment before you know whether the feedback will be clear, honest, practical, and detailed enough to guide your next revision.

-The real risk is paying for feedback that is vague, rushed, generic, badly explained, too flattering to be useful, built around undisclosed AI use, or so broad that you still do not know what to fix when you sit down to revise.
+The risk is not only choosing the wrong person.
+It is paying for feedback that is vague, rushed, generic, badly explained, too flattering to be useful, built around undisclosed AI use, or delivered in a format that leaves you unsure what to fix next.

 TL;DR: Choose a developmental editor by checking they offer clear editorial judgement, suitable experience, transparent deliverables, careful communication, and fair terms.
 Use a sample edit and direct questions about process, AI use, confidentiality, and genre fit to avoid paying for vague feedback.